Drug Evaluation Committee 2008-34 Change of Case Report Form to EDC

 Question

-Article 10 of GCP (Prior submission of documents to the head of the implementing medical institution) stipulates the submission of "(3) Sample of case report form".
+Article 10 of GCP (Prior Submission of Documents to the Head of Investigator Site) stipulates the submission of "(3) Sample Case Report Form".

 A sample was submitted at the time of new application, and at that time, it was a paper CRF.
 I was informed that the system has since been changed to Electronic Data Capture System (EDC), but the contents of the CRF itself remain unchanged.